 Financial Aid Disbursement (Receiving Your Aid)

 For students attending UConn for the entire academic year, all forms of financial aid (with the exception of work-study) are disbursed electronically into their student account in two equal disbursements – one for the fall term and one for the spring term.
 Students who are attending for only one term will have their financial aid for that term disbursed in a single disbursement.
 Financial aid funds are directly applied to tuition, fees, residence hall and dining charges appearing on your student account.
 Any funds in excess of these charges are refunded to you.
-Disbursements are scheduled so that financial aid checks will be available for students to pick up on the first day of classes each fall and spring.
+Disbursements are scheduled so that financial aid refunds are available for students on the first day of classes each fall and spring.

 1. You must be enrolled for the number of credits on which your financial aid package was based.